pymupdf/PyMuPDF/docs/page.rst

             fill_opacity   (new in v1.18.17) fill color transparency (see :ref:`Shape`).
             stroke_opacity (new in v1.18.17) stroke color transparency  (see :ref:`Shape`).
             rect           Page area covered by this path.
-Information only. scissor        (new in v1.18.17) limit display to this area (clippings only). type           (new in v1.18.17) type of this path. width          Stroke line width  (see :ref:`Shape`).
+Information only. seqno          (new in v1.19.0) command number when building page appearance type           (new in v1.18.17) type of this path. width          Stroke line width  (see :ref:`Shape`).
             ============== ============================================================================